Sorry, Mr. President: The Obama Administration Did Nothing Similar to Your Immigration Ban

 3. Impact: Contrary to Trump’s Sunday statement and the repeated claims of his defenders, the Obama administration did not “ban visas for refugees from Iraq for six months.”
 For one thing, refugees don’t travel on visas.
 More importantly, while the flow of Iraqi refugees slowed significantly during the Obama administration’s review, refugees continued to be admitted to the United States during that time, and there was not a single month in which no Iraqis arrived here.
 In other words, while there were delays in processing, there was no outright ban.

-4. Process: The Obama administration’s review was conducted over roughly a dozen Deputies and Principals Committee meetings, involving Cabinet and deputy Cabinet-level officials from all of the relevant departments and agencies — including the State, Homeland Security and Justice Departments — and the intelligence community.
+4. Process: The Obama administration’s review was conducted over roughly a dozen deputies and principals committee meetings, involving Cabinet and deputy Cabinet-level officials from all of the relevant departments and agencies — including the State, Homeland Security and Justice Departments — and the intelligence community.
 The Trump executive order was reportedly drafted by White House political officials and then presented to the implementing agencies a fait accompli.
 This is not just bad policymaking practice, it led directly to the confusion, bordering on chaos, that has attended implementation of the order by agencies that could only start asking questions (such as: “does this apply to green card holders?”) once the train had left the station.

 5. Far stronger vetting today: Much has been made of Trump’s call for “extreme vetting” for citizens of certain countries.
 The entire purpose of the Obama administration’s 2011 review was to enhance the already stringent vetting to which refugees and SIV applicants were subjected.
 While many of the details are classified, those rigorous procedures, which lead to waiting times of 18-24 months for many Iraqi and Syrian refugees, remain in place today and are continually reviewed by interagency officials.
 The Trump administration is, therefore, taking on a problem that has already been (and is continually being) addressed.